-Singer-songwriter KOSCHKA makes her solo debut with beautifully minimalist new single, The Flood, out on 13th July 2018 via Part Du Decor Records.
+Singer-songwriter KOSCHKA makes her solo debut with beautifully minimalist new single, The Flood, out now via Part Du Decor Records.

 Already the lead singer of indie-electro quartet Nausica, who recently released their cinematic new single Black & White, KOSCHKA started out as a solo project in 2012.
 The Flood is the first single to be taken from her debut album, which will contain a combination of her own songs and re-arrangements of classical German songs from composers such as Franz Schubert and Robert Schumann.
 While KOSCHKA is not a classically trained musician, she works extremely intuitively and manages to combine her classical interests with her love of PJ Harvey and experimentation to create something gently genre-defying.